Steve Flynn RE/MAX Crest Realty- Burnaby

 Read

-The MLS® Home Price Index composite benchmark price for all residential properties in Metro Vancouver* is currently $1,143,900.
-This represents a 1.8% increase from February 2023 and a 9.5% decrease from March 2022.
+The MLS® Home Price Index composite benchmark price for all residential properties in Metro Vancouver* is $1,173,100.
+This represents a 2.8 per cent decrease over June 2024 and a 0.3 per cent decrease compared to May 2025.

 Specifically: